IkbalYesiltas/hotel-demand-analysis/README.md

 The main problem to tackle is a way to `increase Revenues`.
 To give viable answers to that, we first have to identify particular important variables.
 * Customer Segmentation &rarr; Aiming at optimizing the hospitality experience aimed towards a "mean Customer"
 * Cancellation Rates &rarr; Identify why to come up with countermeasures
-* Busiest Months/ most cancellation in certain months &rarr; focus more resources in that specific time frame
+* Busiest Months/
+  most cancellation in certain months &rarr; focus more/less resources in that specific time frame
 * Number of booking changes &rarr; Human needed or a RPA sufficient to get the job done?
 * Number of parking lots &rarr; optimal usage of available space ?
 * Average Daily Rates &rarr; Find correlations in customer expenditures for the whole stay and other factors

+## Analysis